tucats/apitest/README.md

 along with any optional values that are extracted from the response body and stored in the dictionary.

+IF the status value is greater than zero, then it must match the response value from the service.
+If headers are present, the header value must _contain_ the given string.
+This allows for simple tests for `json` as example, or a more complete test like the one shown above for an entire media type specification `application/vmd.ego.logon+json`.

 The notation for the item to save is a series of terms separated by "." characters.

 If the item is only a single "." then it assumes the body is a single value (string,